FuelLabs/fuels-ts/apps/docs/src/guide/provider/index.md

 ### `retryOptions`

-Calls done via the `Provider` towards a fuel node will fail if the connection cannot be established.
+Calls to a fuel node via the `Provider` will fail if a connection cannot be established.
 Specifying retry options allows you to customize the way you want to handle that failure scenario before ultimately throwing an error.

 _NOTE: retrying is only done when a connection cannot be established.
 If the connection is established and the node throws an error, no retry will happen._